Wisconsin Now Requires a Photo ID to Vote

-UW Colleges students who wish to receive a voter ID should bring their campus ID card or other photo ID card to the Student Services Office at their campus.
-The Student Affairs office will create a voter ID for the student.
+To receive a voter ID should bring your campus ID card or other photo ID card to the Student Services Office at your campus.

-UW Colleges maintains a list of Campus Student Affairs Offices.
+Here is a list of Branch Campus Student Affairs Offices.

 Find information on UW-Eau Claire's voting information page.